rmscode/binary-garden/docs/hardware/raspberrypi.md

 1. The `su` (short for substitute or switch user) utility allows you to run commands with another user’s privileges, by default the root user.
 2. FYI: `echo '<string>' >> <path_to_file>` appends the given string to the given file on a new line.

-Configure the timeouts and watchdog refresh intervals:
+### Configure the timeouts and watchdog refresh intervals

 ```bash
 sudo su